 Add text and one image to your slides to build your video.
 You can choose images from our free image library, by uploading one from your computer or by adding it from your Google Drive, One Drive or Dropbox.
 If you want to add more slids, just click on the + button at the top of the screen.

 Recording your video

 Once you’re done with adding your content, click Next step in the bottom right corner and get ready to record your video.
 Take a deep breath and hit the red button to begin.

-Use the three icons at the bottom left to switch between different camera views (only you on the screen, you and your content, or content only - you can also use the 1, 2 and 3 keys accordingly to switch) and the arrows on the right to move between frames.
+Use the three icons at the bottom left to switch between different camera views (only you on the screen, you and your content, or content only - you can also use the 1, 2 and 3 keys accordingly to switch) and the arrows on the right to move between slides.
 You can pause your recording any time and resume by clicking the red button in the middle.
 Your video can be up to 15 minutes long, and you will see a warning at the 14-minute mark.
 When you’re done, click the red button again to stop recording.

 You can then review your video.
 Don’t worry if you’re not happy with the first (or sixth) take, just click Discard and record again to try as many times as you’d like.
 Remember: practice is the key to success!
 If there is some unwanted footage at the beginning or end of your video, click the scissor icon in the bottom right corner to trim off any unwanted footage.

 Congrats, your video is done!
 Once you click Save video, you'll be taken to the video admin page where you can give your video a catchy title, a brief description, and add some tags.
 You can also change the privacy settings of your video here.

 Sharing your video via Google Drive